-- 7.5.1 In order to mitigate the inherent risks attached to sanction of loans and advances against gold / silver ornaments, UCBs are advised to observe the safeguards as detailed in Annex 6. - 7.5.2 Bullet Repayment: UCBs, with the approval of their Board, may permit bullet repayment of loans against gold ornaments up to Rs 1.00 lakh as an additional option subject to the following guidelines: - (i) The amount of loan sanctioned should not exceed Rs 1.00 lakh at any point of time. - (ii) The period of the loan shall not exceed 12 months from the date of sanction. - (iii) Interest will be charged to the account at monthly rests but will become due for payment along with principal only at the end of 12 months from the date of sanction. - (iv) The bank should prescribe a minimum margin to be maintained in case of such loans and accordingly, fix the loan limit taking into account the market value of the security (gold / gold ornaments), expected price fluctuations, interest that will accrue during the tenure of the loan etc. - (v) Such loans shall be governed by the extant income recognition, asset classification and provisioning norms which shall be applicable once the principal and interest become overdue. - (vi) The account would also be classified as NPA (sub standard category) even before the due date of repayment, if the prescribed margin is not maintained.
+- 7.5.1 In order to mitigate the inherent risks attached to sanction of loans and advances against gold / silver ornaments, UCBs are advised to observe the safeguards as detailed in Annex 6 - 7.5.2 Bullet Repayment: UCBs, with the approval of their Board, may permit bullet repayment of loans against gold ornaments up to ₹ 1.00 lakh as an additional option subject to the following guidelines : - (i) The amount of loan sanctioned should not exceed ₹1.00 lakh at any point of time. - (ii) The period of the loan shall not exceed 12 months from the date of sanction. - (iii) Interest will be charged to the account at monthly rests but will become due for payment along with principal only at the end of 12 months from the date of sanction. - (iv) The bank should prescribe a minimum margin to be maintained in case of such loans and accordingly, fix the loan limit taking into account the market value of the security (gold / gold ornaments), expected price fluctuations, interest that will accrue during the tenure of the loan etc.

-7.5.3 Crop loans sanctioned against the collateral security of gold ornaments shall continue to be governed by the extant income recognition, asset classification and provisioning norms for such loans.

-7.5.4 Hallmarking of gold jewellery ensures the quality of gold used in the jewellery as to caratage, fineness and purity.
+- (v) Such loans shall be governed by the extant income recognition, asset classification and provisioning norms which shall be applicable once the principal and interest become overdue. - (vi) The account would also be classified as NPA (sub standard category) even before the due date of repayment, if the prescribed margin is not maintained. - 7.5.3 Crop loans sanctioned against the collateral security of gold ornaments shall continue to be governed by the extant income recognition, asset classification and provisioning norms for such loans. - 7.5.4 Hallmarking of gold jewellery ensures the quality of gold used in the jewellery as to caratage, fineness and purity.
 Banks would find granting of advances against the security of such hallmarked jewellery safer and easier.
 Preferential treatment of hallmarked jewellery is likely to encourage practice of hallmarking which will be in the long-term interest of consumers, lenders and the industry.
-Therefore, banks while considering granting advances against jewellery may keep in view the advantages of hallmarked jewellery and decide on the margin and rates of interest thereon.
+Therefore, banks while considering granting advances against jewellery may keep in view the advantages of hallmarked jewellery and decide on the margin and rates of interest thereon. - 7.5.5 In view of the concerns arising out of the significant rise in import of gold in recent years, UCBs were advised not to grant any advance for purchase of gold in any form, including primary gold, gold bullion, gold jewellery, gold coins, units of gold Exchange Traded Funds (ETF) and units of gold Mutual Funds.

-7.6 Grant of loans for acquisition of of/investing in small savings instruments including Kisan Vikas Patras (KVP):
+Grant of Loans for Acquisition of / Investing in Small Savings Instruments including Kisan Vikas Patras (KVP):

-Grant of loans for acquiring / investing in KVPs does not promote fresh savings and, rather, channelise the existing savings in the form of bank deposits to small savings instruments and thereby defeat the very purpose of such schemes.
-Banks may therefore ensure that no loans are sanctioned for acquisition of/investing in small savings instruments including KVPs.
+7.6 Grant of loans for acquiring / investing in KVPs does not promote fresh savings and, rather, channelise the existing savings in the form of bank deposits to small savings instruments and thereby defeat the very purpose of such schemes.
+Banks may therefore ensure that no loans are sanctioned for acquisition of / investing in small savings instruments including KVPs.